 Are Roof Warranties Worth the Paper They’re Written On?

-Only if you purchased a manufacturer's roof system warranty.
-No matter how the warranty is worded, it isn’t worth a dime if the roofing company goes bankrupt or moves out of state.
+Only if you purchased a manufacturer's complete roof system warranty.
+No matter how plan the warranty is worded, it isn’t worth a dime if the roofing company goes bankrupt.
 That’s why you need to thoroughly research any roofing company before you sign on the dotted line.

-For guaranteed protection, you can hire a roofing contractor that can provide a manufacturer's full system warranty, which includes both the materials and the workmanship for a stated period of time.
-RoofCrafters is GAF certified, and eager to start your next roofing project.
-Drop us a line on our contact page to schedule your inspection.
+For guaranteed protection, hire a roofing contractor that will provide a manufacturer's full system warranty.
+Which includes both the materials and the workmanship for a stated period.
+RoofCrafters is a GAF Master Eliteand Certainteed Select Shinglemaster.
+With 30 years under our toolbelts, we are eager to help you get your next roofing project started.